ibercovich/blog/_posts/2023-11-25-13-business-models.markdown

 - Elastic
 - Docker

+---

 ## Infrastructure as a Service (IaaS)

 ### Model Overview
-This model involves the construction of a utility resource, widely demanded and typically billed on usage.
-Success hinges on providing cost-effective access or catering to emerging needs such as modern data center capabilities, which increasingly intersect with FinTech sectors.
+Infrastructure services build on the demand for utility resources like computing power and storage, offering them on a usage-basis.
+Key to success is providing these resources cost-effectively, enhancing accessibility, or addressing novel demands, notably within the FinTech industry.

 ### Key Considerations
-- **Resource Intensity**: Extensive back-end development, calling for exceptional engineering talent.
+- **Resource Intensity**: Requires substantial back-end development with a world-class developmental team.
-- **Capital**: Significant initial capital expenditure is likely required.
+- **Capital**: Anticipated to necessitate significant capital expenditures, both initial and ongoing.
-- **Competitive Edge**: Operational reliability and cost leadership are essential.
+- **Competitive Edge**: Emphasizes reliability and maintaining a position as the cost leader in the market.
+- **Future Demand**: To sustain growth, the potential market size—or entitlement—must represent a significant expansion from present unsatisfied demand levels.

 ### Revenue Streams
 - Metered billing